StackVista/stackstate-docs/configure/telemetry/send_telemetry.md

 Events have the following details:

 * An event name. this must not start with any of the following prefixes: `eventType`, `host`, `labels`, `message`, `name`, `tags`, `timeReceived`, `timestamp` or `title`.
 * **context** - Optional.
 Includes details of the source system for an event.
-Events that contain a context will be visible in the StackState StackState [Events Perspective](/use/perspectives/events_perspective.md) for Views that contain components with a matching source identifier.
+Events that contain a context will be visible in the StackState [Events Perspective](/use/perspectives/events_perspective.md) if the view contains a component with a matching source identifier.
 Events without a context will be available in StackState as a log stream:
   * **category** - The event category.
 Can be `Activities`, `Alerts`, `Anomalies`, `Changes` or `Others`.
   * **element\_identifiers** - The [identifiers for the topology element\(s\)](../identifiers.md#topology-identifiers) the event relates to.
 These are used to bind the event to a topology element or elements.
   * **source** - The name of the system from which the event originates, for example AWS, Kubernetes or JIRA.